(Page updated on July 7, 2021.)

 April 16, 2021: Orange Beach conducting COVID-19 Vaccination Survey

 The City of Orange Beach is working to facilitate the delivery of COVID-19 vaccinations to eligible citizens who have not yet received it.
 In order to gather information from citizens interested in receiving the vaccination, the city has created a survey to fill out: Orange Beach Vaccination Survey.
+[SURVEY IS NOW CLOSED.]
 Depending on responses and enough demand for vaccinations, the city will work with healthcare providers to attempt to coordinate a local vaccination opportunity in Orange Beach.
 If you are interested in the vaccine and have not yet received one, please fill out the survey.
 Thank you.

 April 13, 2021: Alabama providers asked to pause administering Johnson & Johnson COVID-19 vaccine